TONIGHT’S FORECAST

 Mid-Columbia Region & Wasco County

-This evening will be increasingly sunny and mild.
-Skies will be mostly clear tonight.
-Winds will be westerly to 10 mph this evening and will become light and variable overnight.
+This evening will be partly to mostly cloudy in the mid and upper levels and mild.
+Skies will clear up overnight.
+Winds will be northwesterly at 5-15 mph this evening.
+Overnight, winds will greatly diminish and become light and southwesterly.

 5pm Temperatures